By the People, for the People

 Guiding Principles

 America’s strength comes from its people and the democratic values that we hold.
-However, our democracy is in peril and has been for some time, and is failing to deliver the quality of life and representation that Americans expect and deserve.
+However, our democracy is not delivering the quality of life and effective representation Americans expect and deserve.
+Because of this, it has been vulnerable to failure for quite some time.

-We believe that time is of the essence for rebuilding and reimaging our democracy.
+To have a stronger and more responsive system of government, it is up to us to come together and determine what that is.
+As Americans, it is our right to step forward to repair and renew our system.
 The ‘By the People, for the People’ initiative creates the nonpartisan structure to accomplish this, and is founded on the following principles:

 The American People are Disillusioned and Want Change

-The great experiment of American democracy is not meeting its promise, leaving a broad swath of our nation feeling disconnected, disillusioned and even angry toward their democracy and U.S. government.
-However, Americans are not apathetic, they care deeply about their families and their communities, and they want change that leads to better outcomes from their government.
+The great experiment of American democracy is not meeting its promise, leaving a broad swath of our nation feeling disconnected from and disillusioned by government.
+However, Americans are not apathetic, we care deeply about our families and communities, and we want change that leads to better outcomes from our government.

 Grassroots Focused

-It’s the American people who must now determine the path forward, not politicians or political parties.
-Americans themselves must be at the heart of drafting reforms and creating a movement for a more responsive democratic system that they feel truly represents them.
+We the American people must determine the path forward, not political parties or wealthy special interests.
+Americans must be at the heart of any movement for a more responsive democratic system, and maintain the ability to speak, be heard, and for our will to prevail.

 Collaborative Approach